C · A · R · E

 Social Emotional Prompts in the Art Room with Examples You Can Use

-Andrea Beck is a National Board Art Educator who integrates therapeutic approcaches in art, Social Emotional Learning (SEL) strategies and creative writing to connect students to their latent ability to create with confidence and communicate their experience.
+Andrea Beck is a National Board Art Educator who integrates Social Emotional Learning (SEL) strategies and creative writing to connect students to their latent ability to create with confidence and communicate their experience.
 Like many educators, she has observed growing student disengagement and has sought to learn from research the reasons we see higher rates of anxiety, hopelessness and crisis in students.
 She believes educators need to use strategies encouraging communication, connection and creative expression in all classes to link student experience to what they are learning.

 Andrea Beck Biography